-But if your reasons for learning Spanish include employment in a Spanish-speaking job or entrance into a Spanish university, you might need proof of competency.
+While learning Spanish for travel or relationships doesn’t need more than a desire to learn, employment in a Spanish-speaking job or entrance into a Spanish university might require proof of competency.

 What Is the DELE Exam?

 The tests are designed by the Universidad de Salamanca (University of Salamanca) in Salamanca, Spain.
-The university, located west of Madrid, also corrects and delivers a final evaluation of all exams to those who take them.
+Located west of Madrid, it also corrects and delivers the final results of the exam.